 - Wrap the yarn around the right needle.

-- Pull the stitch through the loop on your right needle
+- Pull the stitch through the loop on your right needle with your left needle.

 The Purl Stitch

-- Insert the left needle into the front of the first stitch on the right needle
+- Insert the left needle into the front of the first stitch on the right needle.

-- Wrap the yarn over the left needle so the thread is coming from below it
+- Wrap the yarn over the left needle so the thread is coming from below it.

-- Pull the stitch through the loop on the right needle
+- Pull the stitch through the loop on the right needle.

-- Take the newly purled stitch off the right needle
+- Take the newly purled stitch off the right needle.

-English Knitting Style – Right Handed
+English Knitting Style Right Handed

 The Knit Stitch

-- Ensure the working yarn is coming from the back
+- Tension the yarn in your right hand, ensure the working yarn is coming from the back.

-- Insert the right needle into the first stitch on the left needle
+- Insert the right needle into the first stitch on the left needle.

-- Wrap the yarn around the left needle
+- Wrap the yarn around the left needle.

-- Pull the stitch through the loop on your left needle with your right needle
+- Pull the stitch through the loop on your left needle with your right needle.

 - Take the newly knitted stitch off the left needle